dataspike-io/MobileSDK-iOS/README.md

 * "`<app name>` needs access to the camera to be able to take photos."
 * "`<app name>` needs access to your photo library for you to be able to attach images."

-**The permission alert for accessing the microphone/photo library will NOT appear unless users attempt to attach a voice note/photo while using Dataspike SDK.**
+**The permission alert for accessing the photo library will NOT appear unless users attempt to attach a photo while using Dataspike SDK.**

 ## More